msveshnikov/nexus-autocode/README.md

 -   Develop RESTful API endpoints for task management
 -   Implement real-time updates using WebSockets
 -   Implement advanced analytics and reporting features
+-   Develop AI model fine-tuning pipeline
+-   Implement multi-agent collaboration protocols
+-   Create a marketplace for community-contributed tools and plugins
+-   Develop a mobile app for on-the-go task management
+-   Implement natural language processing for voice-based task submission
+-   Integrate with popular project management tools (e.g., Jira, Trello)

 # TODO

--   make landing design super cool with parallax and animations and add more info
+-   Make landing design super cool with parallax and animations and add more info
--   create scheduling for resoling task (and breaking into subtasks)
+-   Create scheduling for resolving task (and breaking into subtasks)
--   after initiation task should be in queue for execution
+-   After initiation task should be in queue for execution
--   execute pending tasks
+-   Execute pending tasks
--   add full logs for AI model calls
+-   Add full logs for AI model calls
--   auto refresh task logs and artifacts
+-   Auto refresh task logs and artifacts
--   make logs colorful
+-   Make logs colorful
--   add loop of execution/splitting/thinking/creating/ etc
+-   Add loop of execution/splitting/thinking/creating/ etc
+-   Implement user authentication and authorization system
+-   Develop a plugin marketplace for community contributions
+-   Create a comprehensive test suite for all components
+-   Implement a feedback loop for continuous AI model improvement
+-   Develop a CLI tool for local task management and system control
+-   Create interactive tutorials for new users
+-   Implement a recommendation system for tool selection
+-   Develop a visual workflow builder for complex tasks
+-   Implement multi-language support for the UI
+-   Create a public API for third-party integrations

+## Contributing

+We welcome contributions from the community!
+Please check our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.